andreterceiro/dio-claro-spring--spring-security/README.md

 In summary, teacher transfered the access control based in roles after the user is authenticated from the controller for a specific config class.
 In particular, to me is better to mantain this configuration in the controller.
 Is a simple annotation and you wiil not need to open another file.
 You will need to **this part** of configuration only accessing the controller file.

 To be more clear, please see the file eddited by teacher.
-He eddited only the firt method:
+He eddited only the first method:

 ![images/WebSecurityConfig-java.png](images/WebSecurityConfig-java.png)